PARIS (AP) - They were styles literally made to be worn on the street. But not just any street: this was Chanel's boulevard.

 PARIS (AP) — They were styles literally made to be worn on the street.
 But not just any street: this was Chanel's boulevard.

-Karl Lagerfeld did it again Tuesday— producing the most outlandish ready-to-wear show of the season by reconstructing an entire Parisian neighborhood inside the Grand Palais, attended by stars including Baz Luhrmann.
+Karl Lagerfeld did it again Tuesday, producing the most outlandish and expensive ready-to-wear show of the season by reconstructing an entire Parisian neighborhood inside the Grand Palais.

-One fashion insider said the only thing missing from the Parisian realism in this Chanel show was some pedigree dog waste on the sidewalk.
+One fashion insider was overheard saying that the only thing missing from the Parisian realism was some pedigree dog waste on the sidewalk.

 But this is Chanel, darling, and instead there were perfume bottles on the seats.

 The spring-summer look was all about color, and mixing up masculine and feminine codes.

 A double breasted tweed jacket opened the 88-look show, with a multicolored tie and dappled blue tweed.